orb-lang/helm/doc/md/helm/helm-db.md

 While we're at this, it might pay off to truncate our absurdly long results\.

-I'm probably the only database which *has* a large result collection, so maybe not worth the extra complexity?
+It's likely I have the only database which *has* a large result collection, so maybe not worth the extra complexity?
 But I have a GB or so of data in my helm DB, and it's not *that* much extra work\.

 One minor optimization: we don't actually have to hash results which are smaller than 64 bytes, the length of our hash\.
 We can simply treat the repr